yobta/stores/src/stores/plainObjectYobta/index.md

 # Plain Object Store

-A plain object store factory creates an observable store that holds an immutable value.
+Creates an observable store that holds an immutable value.
 The store creates a new value instance each time you update the value using the `assign` or `omit` operation.

 ## Importing and Initializing